 As research methods have advanced, human population studies are less consistent in support for individual antioxidant nutrients or specific plant foods for cancer prevention.
-But rather than concluding that these nutrients and compounds don’t matter after all, the big picture of research suggests that it’s how they work together that matters.
+The big picture of overall research suggests that it’s how they all work together that matters.
 And people may differ in the importance of specific choices within a plant-based diet based on individual differences in genetics and microbiota.

 Will I lose weight on a plant-based diet?

 A plant-based diet is an excellent approach to lose weight healthfully and keep it off.
 Because it includes substantial portions of foods like vegetables that are filling without being high in calories, it helps you cut calories without going hungry.
 Smart choices of plant foods, alone or in addition to modest portions of fish, poultry, eggs, dairy, and meat, can provide enough protein to minimize loss of muscle when you reduce calories for weight loss.
 And although some plant-based diets are very low in fat, plant-based diets can include reasonable portions of fats from nuts, avocados, and healthy oils that also help to keep hunger at bay.